 5 Best All-inclusive Resorts in Cancun-Riviera Maya for 2018

-There’s a dizzying array of all-inclusive luxury resorts in Cancun and the Riviera Maya, Mexico.
+There’s a dizzying array of all-inclusive resorts in Cancun Riviera Maya, Mexico.
 But when it comes to choosing the ones we’d love to return to (and recommend to friends and family), certain resorts rise to the top of our list.
 In addition to must-haves like all-inclusive accommodation, meals, drinks, activities and room service as well as cleanliness, safety and service, these hotels have unique ingredients that make them extra special.
 Here are our top picks for the very best all-inclusive resorts in Cancun and Riviera Maya for 2018.

 Planning a long-stay vacation?
 Read our Insider’s Guide to the Best Vacation Rentals in Playa del Carmen.

 5 Best All-inclusive Resorts in Cancun Riviera Maya for 2018

 1. Secrets Silversands Riviera Cancun

 Why Go: No need to endure a long flight to Bora Bora!
 Adults-only Secrets Silversands Riviera Cancun is home to a collection of Tahiti-style Overwater Bungalows.
 And it’s just 20-minutes from Cancun’s action, yet feels a world away in atmosphere.
 The architecture is contemporary and features eight swimming pools, eight restaurants and a full-service spa.